 - Post type: If you have several custom post types, you can track the performance of each post type.

-- SEO Score: If you’re using the Yoast plugin for SEO, you can analyze the SEO score of your posts and pages in Google Analytics.
+- TruSEO Score: If you’re using the All in One SEO plugin, you can analyze the TruSEO score of your posts and pages in Google Analytics.

-- Logged In: You can track whether your site visitors are logged in users or not.
+- Logged In: You can track whether your site visitors are logged-in users or not.

 With the MonsterInsights Forms addon, you can easily track your form views and conversions, without messing with code.
 All you have to do is install and activate the addon, no settings or configuration required.

-6. Google AMP Tracking
+9. Google AMP Pages

 For more details, learn how to add Google Analytics to AMP pages.